 Why SORP 2026 Pushes Fund and Activity Coding Into AP

-SORP 2026 adds sharper pressure around the activity dimension.
+SORP 2026 adds sharper pressure on the activity dimension.
 Charities SORP 2026 activity-basis reporting requirements state that Tier 1 charities may choose either activity-basis reporting or natural classification, while Tier 2 and Tier 3 charities must adopt activity-basis reporting for the SoFA.
-In practical AP terms, that means charities over the Tier 1 threshold need supplier costs classified by activity early enough for the trial balance to support the SoFA without manual remapping.
+In practical AP terms, charities over the Tier 1 threshold need supplier costs classified by activity early enough for the trial balance to support the SoFA without manual remapping.

-This is where many charity bookkeeping systems become fragile.
 A nominal code such as printing, utilities or consultancy says what was bought.
-It does not say whether the print run was fundraising, programme delivery, governance, or split between them.
-It also does not say whether the cost was restricted, unrestricted or designated.
-Those dimensions have to be captured separately.
+It does not say whether the print run was fundraising, programme delivery or governance, and it does not say whether the cost was restricted, unrestricted or designated.
+Those dimensions have to be captured separately, at AP entry, so the budget-holder or trustee approves the invoice while the purpose and supporting evidence are still live.

 The AP Coding Schema a Charity Invoice Needs